G-sharp minor: Music in G-sharp minor

-Despite the key rarely being used in orchestral music other than to modulate, it is not entirely uncommon in keyboard music, as in Piano Sonata No. 2 by Alexander Scriabin, who actually seemed to prefer writing in it.
+Despite the key rarely being used in orchestral music other than to modulate, it is more common in keyboard music, as in Piano Sonata No. 2 by Alexander Scriabin, who actually seemed to prefer writing in it.
 Dmitri Shostakovich used the key in the second movement of his 8th String Quartet, and the slow fourth movement of his 8th Symphony is also in this key.
 If G-sharp minor is used in orchestral music, composers generally write B♭ wind instruments in the enharmonic B-flat minor, rather than A-sharp minor to facilitate reading the music (or A instruments are used instead, giving a transposed key of B minor).

 Few symphonies are written in G-sharp minor; among them are Nikolai Myaskovsky's 17th Symphony, Elliot Goldenthal's Symphony in G-sharp minor (2014) and an abandoned work of juvenilia by Marc Blitzstein.

+The minuet from the Piano Sonata in E-flat major, Op.
+44 ("The Farewell") by Jan Ladislav Dussek is in G-sharp minor.

 Frédéric Chopin composed a Polonaise in G-sharp minor, Op. posth., in 1822.
-His Étude No. 6 and his 12th prelude from the 24 Preludes, Op.
+His Étude Op.
+25 No. 6, the first mazurka from his Op.
+33 and his 12th prelude from the 24 Preludes, Op.
 28, are in G-sharp minor as well.

-Modest Mussorgsky wrote the movements, "The Old Castle" and "Bydło" (Cattle), from Pictures at an Exhibition in G-sharp minor.
+Modest Mussorgsky wrote the movements, "Il vecchio castello" (The Old Castle) and "Bydło" (Cattle), from Pictures at an Exhibition in G-sharp minor.

 Liszt's "La campanella" from his Grandes études de Paganini is in G-sharp minor.

 Alexander Scriabin's Second Piano Sonata "Sonata-Fantasy", Op.
 19, is in G-sharp minor.

 Maurice Ravel's "Scarbo" from Gaspard de la nuit (1908), is in G-sharp minor.

 Sibelius wrote the slow movement of his Third Symphony in G-sharp minor.

+Beethoven wrote the sixth movement of his 14th String Quartet in G-sharp minor.

-Bach also wrote the movements, "Prelude and Fugue No. 18", from both books of The Well-Tempered Clavier which is also in G-sharp minor; both movements from Book 1 end with a Picardy third, requiring a B-sharp in the final G-sharp major chord.
+Bach also wrote the movements, "Prelude and Fugue No. 18", from both books of The Well-Tempered Clavier which is also in G-sharp minor; both movements from Book 1 end with a Picardy third, utilizing a B-sharp in the final G-sharp major chord.